Moduli space of nonnegatively curved metrics on manifolds of dimension $4k+1$: Computation of -invariants

 \section{Computation of $\mathbf{\eta}$-invariants}

-In this section we will compute relative $\eta$-invariants for the $Spin^\ccc$-Dirac operator $D_{M}$ on $M_{s,t,c}$ twisted with the non-trivial complex one-dimensional representation of $\pi _1(M_{s,t,c})$.
+In this section we will compute relative $\eta$-invariants for the $Spin^\ccc$-Dirac operator $D_{M}$ on $M_{s,t,c}$ twisted with the nontrivial complex $1$-dimensional representation of $\pi _1(M_{s,t,c})$.
 These computations will be used in the next section to prove the main theorem.
-Alternatively, one could use a twisted $Spin$-structure of $M_{s,t,c}$ and compute $\eta$-invariants of associated Dirac operators along the lines of \cite[\S 2]{BG96}.
+Alternatively, one could use a twisted $Spin$-structure of $M_{s,t,c}$ and compute $\eta$-invariants of associated Dirac operators along the lines of \cite[Section 2]{BG96}.

 The idea to use relative $\eta$-invariants to distinguish components of moduli spaces goes back to Atiyah, Patodi and Singer who explained this for positive scalar curvature metrics on spin manifolds in \cite{APSII75}.
 They also pointed out the possibility to extend this idea to certain $Spin^\ccc$-manifolds.
-For background information on $\eta$-invariants of $Spin^\ccc$-manifolds we also refer to \cite{DG21}.
+For background information on $\eta$-invariants of $Spin^\ccc$-manifolds, we also refer to \cite{DG21}.